FAQ

 Is there a lost and found?

-Yes, please bring all lost and found items to the Visitor and Heritage information Centre located at the corner of Erb & Caroline.
-Lost items will be available for pickup at Waterloo City Hall starting on Monday September 25th.
+Yes, please bring all lost and found items to the Visitor information Centre, located 10 Father David Bauer Drive.
+Lost items will be available for pickup at Waterloo City Hall starting on Monday, September 22nd.

 Are there first aid services on site?

-As an artist how do you get your work in Lumen next year?
+As an artist, how do I get my work in Lumen next year?

-Create Waterloo, the City of Waterloo's arts and culture team, puts out an open call each year.
-Be sure to follow us on Instagram and join our newsletter to make sure you don't miss the next open call.
+Create Waterloo, the City of Waterloo's arts and creative industries team, puts out an open call each year.
+Be sure to follow us on Instagram and join our What's Happening newsletter to make sure you don't miss the next open call.

 I’m a member of the media, how can I contact someone about Lumen?